building

 • 2 parking spaces for each dwelling behind front yard setback.

-• Duplexes are allowed only in the following zones:
+• Duplexes allowed only in the following zones:

 LDR 2

-STRONGLY SUGGESTED: Prior to purchasing the property, schedule a walk-through with an inspector, because a building permit is required after the purchase of the household to convert the property to a duplex.
+STRONGLY SUGGESTED: Prior to purchasing the property, schedule a walk through with an inspector, because a building permit is required after purchase of the household to convert property to a duplex.

 Building Requirements: